 2017 Summer Recap Part Three

-In the eastern corner of Wyoming, not too far from Cheyenne, there is a magical stretch of the Medicine Bow National Forest known as Vedauwoo.
-What makes this place so special (aside from the unusual name)?
+In the eastern corner of Wyoming, not too far from Cheyenne, there is a magical stretch of the Medicine Bow National Forest.
+What makes this place so cool?
 Well, in addition to being home to free dispersed camping, it’s characterized by dramatic outcroppings of pink granite, lush Aspen groves, and small streams that turn this location into a haven for wildlife.
-During a week-long stay that spanned the Fourth of July holiday, we had the pleasure of hiking, rock scrambling, and seeing a moose up close as it wandered through our campsite!
-(We were able to thankfully get our barking dog inside the bus before she could antagonize it into charging us.)
+During a week-long stay we had the pleasure of hiking, rock scrambling and seeing a moose up close as it wandered through our campsite.

-Though we weren’t looking forward to driving across West Texas in July, we were lucky enough to get an unexpected “cool” front, so the daytime temperatures were only in the low 90’s.
+We were lucky enough to get an unexpected “cool” front while crossing West Texas, so the daytime temperatures were only in the low 90’s.
 (YAY!)
-This made the drive back to Austin much less unpleasant than expected.
-Still though, we were glad to have the cool breezes from Lake Meredith during our overnight stop near Amarillo.
+This made the drive much less unpleasant – though we were still glad to catch some cool breezes at Lake Meredith during an overnight stop near Amarillo.

 Where we Stayed: Los Suenos de Santa Fe RV Park / Storrie Lake State Park